Wolfffff/snakemake-sleap-naps/docs/index.rst

 License
 -------

-NAPS is licensed under the MIT license.
+The Snakemake-SLEAP-NAPS workflow is licensed under the MIT license.
 For details, see the `LICENSE <https://github.com/wolfffff/snakemake-sleap-naps/blob/main/LICENSE.md>`_ file.